nesquikm/rethink_poc/memory-bank/activeContext.md

    - Improved error reporting for missing API keys
    - Added graceful degradation when model clients are unavailable

+5. **Markdown Rendering Implementation**:
+   - Added support for rendering formatted text from LLMs using ReactMarkdown
+   - Implemented code block syntax highlighting and proper formatting
+   - Enhanced the styling of lists, tables, blockquotes, and other markdown elements
+   - Added custom styling for user messages with markdown content
+   - Updated system prompt to encourage models to use markdown formatting when appropriate
+   - Ensured proper spacing and typography for all markdown elements

 ## Next Steps

 ### Immediate Priorities